 13.4 Chair meetings of the Submissions Committee ensuring that all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to.

+The Submission Committee Terms of Reference has now been to the Policy Committee and approved by the Executive.
 The Submissions Committee has met once in relation to the COVID-19 Public Health Response Act 2020 Submission, the only submission that has been written since the Committee was formed.

 13.5 Take direction from the Submissions Committee on matters of local and national government.

-The Submissions Committee has met once in relation to the COVID-19 Public Health Response Act 2020 Submission, the only submission that has been written since the Committee was formed. opportunity
+The Submissions Committee has met once in relation to the COVID-19 Public Health Response Act 2020 Submission, the only submission that has been written since the Committee was formed.
+This submission was written based on committee discussion and there was an opportunity to provide feedback.

 13.6 Work in conjunction with the President to raise student issues and lobby for improved outcomes on student issues with, including, but not limited to: